tensorflow/tfx/docs/guide/cli.md

       ** Important note: The orchestrator required by the DagRunner in the pipeline config file must match the selected or autodetected engine.
       Engine auto-detection is based on user environment.
-If Apache Airflow and Kubeflow Pipelines are not installed, then Apache Beam is used by default.
+If Apache Airflow and Kubeflow Pipelines are not installed, then the local orchestrator is used by default.
     </p>
   </dd>
   <dt>--iap_client_id=<var>iap-client-id</var></dt>